Targeted Interpretable Safety Neuron Enhancement for Multilingual Vision-Language Large Models

 $\triangleright$ \textbf{\textit{Q4.
 The analysis shows a moderate overlap of safety neurons across languages.
-Does this suggest that the method may need to be re-applied for each new language, potentially increasing deployment complexity?}}
+Does this suggest that the method may need to be re-applied for each newly introduced target language, potentially increasing deployment complexity?}}

-\textbf{A:} Although the overlap of safety neurons across languages is moderate rather than complete, it remains statistically meaningful and indicates the presence of a shared internal safety structure.
-Our zero-shot transfer analysis demonstrates that intervening on safety neurons identified in one language can improve safety performance in other languages without requiring additional neuron probing or retraining.
+\textbf{A:} Although the overlap of safety neurons across languages is moderate rather than complete, it remains statistically meaningful and reveals the existence of a shared internal safety subspace.
+Our zero-shot transfer analysis further shows that intervening on safety neurons identified in one language can improve safety performance in other languages without requiring additional neuron probing or retraining.
 This indicates that the identified neurons capture both language-specific and language-agnostic safety features.
 In practical deployment, one can first construct a transferable core safety map using several high-resource or representative languages and directly apply it to newly introduced low-resource languages.
 Additional language-specific probing would only be necessary when stronger adaptation is desired.
 Therefore, our method does not require exhaustive per-language recomputation and can support scalable multilingual deployment.
 The moderate overlap also provides flexibility, allowing the framework to combine a shared safety backbone with lightweight language-specific enhancement when needed.

-$\triangleright$ \textbf{\textit{Q5.
-The evaluation relies on Qwen-Guard as an automated judge.
-Could there be potential evaluation bias, that might influence the reported ASR?}}